Security Beyond Passwords

 inWebo MFA platform and solutions

-Providing an authentication technology (authentication methods & validation server) solves only one tiny part of the questions faced by an organization deploying multi-factor authentication. inWebo solutions, implemented by our platform, consist in:
+Providing an authentication technology (authentication methods & validation methods) only solves a tiny part of the questions faced by an organization deploying multi-factor authentication. inWebo solutions, implemented by our platform, consist in:

 - Authentication methods for the users